A strengthened bound on the number of states required to characterize maximum parsimony distance: Preliminaries

-Clearly, if $\chi$ is an optimal convex character for $T_1, T_2$ that uses a minimum number of states then $\chi$ has no good pairs (relative to \emph{any} $\Bar{\chi}_1$), because otherwise this would contradict the minimality assumption.
+Clearly, if $\chi$ is an optimal convex character for ($T_1, T_2$) that uses a minimum number of states then $\chi$ has no good pairs (relative to \emph{any} $\Bar{\chi}_1$), because otherwise this would contradict the minimality assumption.
 As a concrete example, consider two trees $T_1$ and $T_2$ on 4 taxa $X = \{a,b,c,d\}$ where $T_1$ consists of two cherries $\{a,b\}$ and $\{c,d\}$, and $T_2$ consists of two cherries $\{a,c\}$ and $\{b,d\}$.
 Here $d_{\mathrm{MP}}(T_1,T_2) = 1$ and optimal convex characters for these two trees require at least (in fact, exactly) 2 states.
 A character $\chi$ which maps $a$ and $b$ to state $A$ and $c$ and $d$ to state $B$ is such a character.
 This is convex on $T_1$, and a most parsimonious extension $\Bar{\chi}_1$ of $\chi$ to $T_1$ is here uniquely defined, so $F_1$ is uniquely defined.
 States $A$ and $B$ are $F_1$-adjacent, and $\ell(T_1, \newchi) = \ell(T_1, \chi) - 1$, but $A$ and $B$ are not a good pair (relative to $\Bar{\chi}_1$) because $\ell(T_2, \newchi) = \ell(T_2, \chi) - 2$.
 In the remainder of the article we often drop the ``relative to $\Bar{\chi}_1$'' qualification when discussing good pairs, leaving it implicit.

 \paragraph{Fitch's algorithm:} In this article there is a central role for Fitch's algorithm \cite{Fitch71}, which computes $\ell(T, \chi)$ and a corresponding most parsimonious extension $\bar{\chi}$ of $\chi$ to $T$ in polynomial time.
-Fitch's algorithm actually works on \emph{rooted} binary phylogenetic trees, so for an unrooted binary phylogenetic tree it is first necessary to root it by arbitrarily selecting an edge and subdividing it with a single vertex $r$.
-This ensures that the ancestor-descendant relationship between vertices is well-defined, and does not alter the parsimony score.
+Fitch's algorithm actually works on \emph{rooted} binary phylogenetic trees, so for an unrooted binary phylogenetic tree it is first necessary to root it by arbitrarily selecting an edge and subdividing it with a single node $r$, that is known as the \emph{root} node.
+Subsequently all edges are directed away from $r$.
+This ensures that the ancestor-descendant relationship between nodes is well-defined, and does not alter the parsimony score.
 The algorithm has two phases.